 Number of times the submit button was clicked on your landing page's signup form.
 This metric is available for any landing page that uses the Signup Form content block.

 - Conversion Rate

-Percentage of people who viewed your landing page and were added to your list.

-(Current version)

-Number of times the submit button was clicked on your landing page's signup form.
-This metric is available for any landing page that uses the Signup Form content block.

-- Conversion Rate

-Percentage of people who viewed your landing page and were added to your list.
+Percentage of people who viewed your landing page and were added to your audience.